andreiboyanov/aftquery/README.md

 # aftquery
-Discover  info about tennis tournaments and players in Belgiium
+A command line tools for discovering info about tennis tournaments and players in Belgiium